FREQUENTLY ASKED QUESTIONS

 With Just-in-Time Learning, the Learning Coaches lets the teams struggle with a difficult problem alone, and then offers a concept, tool or process that the team might find helpful.
 The coach also asks the team to reflect on how it performed before the offer of the concept or tool, and to examine how it could have acted differently.
 Since the desire to learn at the moment of stress is strong, the learning will more likely be appreciated and retained.

-6. What is the ARL Approach to Leadership Development?
+6. What is the ARL Approach to Shared Leadership Development?